English Reformation Parliament: Acts

 The major pieces of legislation from the Reformation Parliament included:

 1529 Clergy legal privilege removed

 An Act was passed to prevent the clergy from being subject to separate canonical courts.
-Instead, they were now to be trialled in the same way as everybody else in England was and not be looked upon favourably by the courts.
+Instead, they were now to be tried in the same way as everybody else in England was and not be looked upon favourably by the courts.

 1530 Praemunire charges reinstated

-The Parliament accepted the reinstatement of the charge named Praemunire where individuals could be convicted of a crime for appealing to any power outside of the realm for resolution of a situation within England.
-In particular, the law was aimed at those recognising the pope's authority.
-The law gave leave that charges could be dropped if fines of £118,000 were paid.
+In October 1530 Cromwell surprised even his mentor Wolsey by taking praemunire action against the English clergy, essentially accusing them of appealing to a power outside of the realm (i.e., the Pope) - not for a specific reason but rather the entire principle of papal authority over English law.
+The clergy were therefore charged with treason.
+Once the clergy acknowledged Henry as the head of the Church of England, charges were dropped.

 1532 Rome deprived of a portion of Annates normally remitted

 The session of 1532 saw plan and purpose that had not been evident in earlier sessions.